demisto/content/Packs/GitLab/Integrations/GitLabv2/README.md

 4. Give your token a descriptive name.
 5. To give your token an expiration, select the **Expiration drop-down** menu, then click a default or use the calendar picker.
 6. Select the **scopes**, or **permissions**, you want to grant this token.
 The minimum is read-only on repo.
-7. Click **Create personal access token** and copy the api key generated.
+7. Click **Create personal access token** and copy the api key generated.-+

+#### Get Project ID
+1. Go to the desired project example gitlab.com/username/project1.
+2. Under the project name get the argument project_id

 ## Configure GitLab on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.